Low Carb Lasagna Stuffed Chicken

 We are to be in the moment and cheer.

-I balked at first.
+Honestly, I balked at first.
 Was a little frustrated that I couldn’t catch that moment for all to see but in recent competitions I have come to notice something very important.

--I realized what all I have been missing by having my phone in front of my face.
+-It was stunning to realize what all I have been missing by having my phone in front of my face.

--I realized what all my child has been missing by seeing a quiet mom with a phone in front of her face trying to get that perfect video.
+-More stunning, was the realization at what all my child has been missing by seeing a quiet mom with a phone in front of her face trying to get that perfect video.

 I listen now as all the parents are screaming, cheering and jumping up and down.
-I watch as all the cheerleaders faces light up with excitement.
+We watch as all the cheerleaders faces light up with excitement.
 I have watched our routine ignite with energy and the parents stay in the moment.